nus-cs2113-AY1920S2/duke/docs/README.md

 ## 3. Features
 #### Command Format:
 ```
-- Words in UPPERCASE inside ANGULAR BRACKETS <>, are the PARAMETERS to be supplied by the user e.g. find <KEYWORD>,
+- Words in UPPERCASE inside ANGULAR BRACKETS <>, are the PARAMETERS to be supplied by the user
-KEYWORD is a parameter which can be used.
+Example: find <KEYWORD>, KEYWORD is a parameter which can be used.
 Example: find duke
 - Items in SQUARE BRACKETS [] with a pipe |, [|], specify user to input either ONE of the PARAMETERS
 Example: <[DATE|DAY]> <INFO>.
 Command such as: deadline return book /by 2020-02-18 3pm or deadline return book /by Sun 3pm
 ```
 ## 3.1.
 Viewing help: help
 `help` : Shows the program duke CLI instructions.
 `Format:` help
+`Example: help`
 ## 3.2 Adding task
 #### Todo: todo
 `todo:` Adds a todo task to the list.